Altomare/libcpmfs/README.md

 # libcpmfs

-libcpmfs is a simple C library meant to manipulate CP/M filesystems.
+libcpmfs is a simple C library for reading CP/M filesystems.
 It is intended to be used alongside disk manipulation software.

 This is not made for data recovery on damaged disks.